What is an Irrevocable Trust?

 “Trustee’s general duty to report information to beneficiaries.
 The trustee has a duty to keep the beneficiaries of the trust reasonably informed of the trust and its administration.”

-- A copy of the original agreement and any amending papers.
+- A copy of the trust agreement and any amendments

 - Trust Administration updates